-This covers tattooing, semi-permanent skin coloring, cosmetic piercing, electrolysis, and acupuncture, and ensures that everything is being done above board.
+This covers tattooing, semi-permanent skin colouring, cosmetic piercing, electrolysis, and acupuncture, and ensures that everything is being done above board.

-Proper sterilization is crucial in tattoo studios to prevent the spread of infections and diseases.
-Ask your tattoo artist to walk you through their sterilization process, including how they clean their equipment and dispose of needles.
+Proper sterilisation is crucial in tattoo studios to prevent the spread of infections and diseases.
+Ask your tattoo artist to walk you through their sterilisation process, including how they clean their equipment and dispose of needles.
 This will give you peace of mind and assure you that you're in a safe and clean environment.

 How do you like to work with clients?

 How does the artist handle design customisation, and how much input will the client have in the final tattoo design?
 Will they go rogue and use their creative skills, or will they follow what you want to the letter?
 Do they provide design consultations, and how do they charge for this sort of thing?

 What is the estimated cost and how does payment work?

 Different tattoo artists will charge different prices based on their level of skill and experience.
 They might also have different ideas about how the process of payment works, from initial consultations to tattoo sessions.
 Tattoo prices vary depending on factors such as size, complexity, and artist experience.
 So it’s best to be clear about what you’ll be charged from the beginning.